LukeShortCloud/rootpages/src/commands/virtualization.rst

    ps {-f|--filter} status={configured|created|exited|paused|running|stopped|unknown}, filter containers by their current (podman supported) state; note that configured==created and stopped==exited are mapped for compatibility with docker rm --all, Remove all stopped containers rmi --all, Remove all images
-   --tls-verify=false, Disable TLS verification (allow HTTP and insecure HTTPS traffic from registeries
+   --tls-verify=false, Disable TLS verification (allow HTTP and insecure HTTPS traffic from registries

 oVirt
 -----